 The assessment process was conducted by Bureau Veritas, the global leader in services of inspection, compliance verification and certification, which examined six macro areas: culture and strategy, governance, personnel processes (HR), gender-neutral opportunities for growth in the company, equal pay irrespective of gender, parental protection and work-life balance.

 Intesa Sanpaolo has signed the Women's Empowerment Principles, promoted by the United Nations Organization, define guidelines for companies on which to base concrete actions for gender equity and women's empowerment.
 According to these principles, companies are committed to promoting gender equity and ensuring, with transparency, professional development, safety, well-being and health for all women and workers.

 Intesa Sanpaolo's commitment to gender equity is recognized by various international indices, including Bloomberg, which analyzes listed companies with capitalization greater than one billion dollars and includes in its Gender Equality Index those that stand out mostcommitment to reduce the gender gap.
 Intesa Sanpaolo, in 2023, is among the 484 companies cited in the Index, obtaining a score higher than 87.

-Intesa Sanpaolo is also the first bank in Europe and second at global level in the Refinitiv Global Diversity and Inclusion Index 2022, which selects the 100 companies in the world listed on the stock exchange, the most inclusive and attentive to diversity in the workplace.
+Intesa Sanpaolo is also the first bank in Europe and the only italian bank in the Refinitiv Global Diversity and Inclusion Index 2023, which selects the 100 companies in the world listed on the stock exchange, the most inclusive and attentive to diversity in the workplace.
 Each year, Refinitiv evaluates the work of listed corporate companies in terms of diversity and inclusion: being included in this index represents a further recognition of the Group's commitment to inclusion.
-In this latest edition, Intesa Sanpaolo ranked 16th, with a significant improvement compared to the 50th position in 2021.

 Banca Intesa Beograd award